 Notes: This table presents the average effects of political connections on ex-staffers lobbying revenue.
 The dependent variable is the log of the revenue generated from all the clients that an individual lobbyist serves in a time (semester) period.
 The two main independent variables are the number of senators and representatives that an individual lobbyist worked for previous to entering the lobbying industry and are serving in Congress in that time period.
-All regressions use a sample containing ex-staffers-turned-lobbyists and include both individual lobbyist dummies and time effects (i.e., semester dummies).
-Column 2 allows for different time effects for lobbyists concerted to epiticiage in different paging (i.e., semester).
-Demograte to explicate the different confidence in different
+All regressions use a sample containing ex-staffers-turned-lobbyists and include both individual lobbyist dummies and time effects (i.e., semester dumnies).
+Column 2 allows for different time effects for lobbyists consected to epiticians in different pagins (i.e., semester dumnies).